 This was our first time staying in a hostel as a couple.
 And we loved every bit of it.
 Iceland has a huge inflow of solo travelers which makes its hostel life almost perfect and very welcoming.
 If you are the kinds who loves meeting new people, or if you want to escape the gloominess of the Icelandic winter and hang out in the company of fellow travelers – Try the KEX Hostel or something similar.

 What did we do? – We divided our trip half and half between the KEX Hostel and an Airbnb right next to the main street in Reykjavik.
-Both our accommodations worked out perfectly as everything was walking distance for us and our location was always pickup and drop-off friendly for the tours we booked.
+Both our accommodations worked out perfectly as everything was within walking distance for us and our location was always pickup and drop-off friendly for the tours we booked.
 In our experience, the closer you stay to the city – the more enjoyable your trip will be as almost 2/3rd of Iceland’s population stays in Reykjavik.
 The next town where you can stay and have fun is Akeyuri.

 Do you have the right clothes to wear in Iceland?

-Finally, we come to the most crucial point of visiting Iceland in winters.
+Finally, we come to the most crucial point of visiting Iceland in winter.
 Do you have the right clothes?
 Iceland needs special clothes, much warmer and significantly beyond your average winter wardrobe.
 If you don’t already have that suitcase ready, then you must plan in advance and throw in some extra expenses into your trip budget.

-A quick checklist includes a waterproof, windproof, extra-warm and heavy-duty PARKA; Heavy-snow BOOTS meant for -10 to -30 temperatures, a FLEECE jacket as your middle layer, WARMERS for both upper and lower torso, 100% wool SOCKS, GLOVES, a woolen BEANIE cap, and WATERPROOF TROUSERS.
+A quick checklist includes a waterproof, windproof, extra-warm and heavy-duty PARKA; Heavy-snow BOOTS meant for -10 to -30 temperatures, a FLEECE jacket as your middle layer, WARMERS for both upper and lower torso, 100% wool SOCKS, GLOVES, a woollen BEANIE cap, and WATERPROOF TROUSERS.

 What kind of traveler are you? – Adventure?
 OR Sight-seeing?

-Did you know? – Iceland tourism’s share of foreign exchange earnings has grown from 18.8% to 31.0% between 2010–2015 according to measurements on the export of goods and services.
+Did you know? – Iceland tourism’s share of foreign exchange earnings has grown from 18.8% to 31.0% between 2010–2015 according to measurements of the export of goods and services.
 At present, tourism accounts for more foreign exchange income than the fisheries industry and aluminum production.
 To put it in numbers – revenue from foreign tourists amounted to ISK 208.4 billion in 2015, i.e. ISK 49.3 billion more than in 2014.
 This represents a year-on-year increase of some 31%.

 By now you know that Iceland is a place for every kind of traveler – with numerous options to save or splurge.
 If you are a sight-seeing kind of person start looking for tours – one a day.
 The tours take up more than half a day each and you will end up exhausted by the end of it.
-Alternatively, if you are the adventurous kinds, you will need to plan your trip differently, looking for activities like glacier walks, hikes and treks which may go on for a couple of days, after which you will need to rest for a minimum of 24 hours.
+Alternatively, if you are the adventurous kind, you will need to plan your trip differently, looking for activities like glacier walks, hikes and treks which may go on for a couple of days, after which you will need to rest for a minimum of 24 hours.
 Putting all this in a single itinerary of a week or so is impossible and you will end up hating your trip – exhausted completely.

-Get my point? – You need to know the kind of trip you want to take up in Iceland which will affect everything from your budget, staying options, comfort to overall experience.
+Get my point? – You need to know the kind of trip you want to take up in Iceland which will affect everything from your budget, staying options, and comfort to your overall experience.
 Our advice: Do not over-indulge or try to over-achieve from your vacation.
 You really can’t do everything at once.

 What is your budget?